xunilrj/sandbox/sources/haskellcpp/readme.md

         static const bool value = false;
     };

 The C++ compiler allows me to put any compiler time value on a static const member.
-Well, we already know how to compute if a expressio is summable or not.
+Well, we already know how to compute if a expression is summable or not in compile time.
 So let us move our functions to inside this struct:

     struct can_i_sum
     {